 How accessible this website is:

-This site is compliant with Web Content Accessibility Guidelines Level AA
+This site is fully compliant with Web Content Accessibility Guidelines Level AA

 - All content is contained in landmarks, and all HTML is validated against the HTML specification these meet SC 1.3.1 Info and Relationships – Level A